For our Berlin office, AlgorithmWatch is looking for a Project Lead "Auditing Algorithms for Systemic Risks"!

 - A sample of your work – a policy document, position paper, campaign website, press release or similar – accompanied by a brief explanation of your role in its creation

-We’ll send you a confirmation that we received it and, if your profile is a good match, we will get back to you within two weeks.
-We will invite applicants for interviews on a rolling basis from beginning of February.
+We’ll send you a confirmation that we received it and, if your profile is a good match, we will get back to as soon as possible.
 If you have any questions, Matthias, our Executive Director, will be happy to answer them (email@example.com).
 Interviews take place in persona or via video conference.
 We can cover your travel expenses within a reasonable range (in case the German employment agency doesn’t).